ALICE VENTURES BEYOND WONDERLAND

-Alice reached forward to touch the wording, her finger barely brushing them, but the door swung open to reveal an office of perhaps one hundred desks.
+Alice reached forward to touch the words, her finger barely brushing them, but the door swung open to reveal an office of about fifty desks.
 Behind each sat an animal, mostly squirrels, voles and chipmunks.
-At the entrance sat a severe looking fox, almost as red as a letter box.
-It viewed her over a pair of gold rimmed glasses.
+A cross looking fox, almost as red as a letterbox, looked at her through gold rimmed glasses.
 In front of it was a little sign that read The Boss.

-At that moment in rushed a worried looking weasel who passed over a note on a crumpled piece of card.
+At that moment, in rushed a worried looking weasel who passed over a note on a tiny piece of card.

-The fox cast a glance at it, looked glum for a while, then pointed to an enthusiastic vole, bobbing up and down, as if to say ‘choose me.’
+The fox looked, then pointed to a vole, bobbing up and down, as if to say ‘choose me’.

-Within a moment or two the creatures were huddled over the desk discussing something intently, as if it were of the greatest importance, which possibly it was, considering the state of the weasels ferociously twitching tail signalling serious agitation.
+Within a moment or two the creatures were sat at a desk discussing something, as if it was of the greatest importance.

-“It’s the usual thing” revealed the fox, pushing the glasses back up its nose.
+“It will be the usual thing,” said the fox, pushing the glasses back up her nose.

 “Are you allowed to give away secrets like that?”